Financial-Times/o-ads/docs/docs/developer-guide/new-product.md

 For this use case, a method is provided, which will:

 * update the configuration with any new configuration
-* Re-make any API calls (if new URLs are passed) and reset any leftover targeting from old API calls
+* Re-make any API calls (if new URLs are passed) and reset any leftover targeting from old API calls (NOTE: this will unset ALL targeting, even if you're not passing a URL for one of them).
 * Trigger a new Krux pixel

 `oAds.updateContext(config, isNewPageView)`